ianstormtaylor/slate/docs/concepts/11-typescript.md

 ## Migrating from 0.47.x

-If you are migrating from 0.47.x, you should read the guide below first.

-Furthermore, these are some common migration issues:
+When migrating from 0.47.x, read the guide below first.
+Also keep in mind these common migration issues:

-- You have typing errors when referring to `node.type` which say "Property `type` does not exist on type `Node`".
+- When referring to `node.type`, you may see the error `Property 'type' does not exist on type 'Node'`.
 To fix this, you need to add code like `Element.isElement(node) && node.type === 'paragraph'`.
-This is because a `Node` can be an `Element` or `Text` and `Text` does not have a `type` property.
+This is necessary because a `Node` can be an `Element` or `Text` and `Text` does not have a `type` property.
-- You may have defined CustomType for `Editor` incorrectly.
+- Be careful when you define the CustomType for `Editor`.
 Make sure to define the CustomType for `Editor` as `BaseEditor & ...`.
 It should not be `Editor & ...`

 ## Defining `Editor`, `Element` and `Text` Types